Using tags to label and file conversations

 For more information on rules, see our article How to create a rule.

 You can also use rules to file messages from your inbox into private folders.
 This example will show how you can use a personal rule to file new inbound messages into a private tag:

 Click the gear icon on the top right of Front and into the Personal settings tab.

-Select Rules and click the Add an individual rule button.
+Select Rules in the left menu, then click the Add a rule button.